Secure your spot and register at no cost today! Free registration ends December 31.

 U.S. Visa Information

-If you require a visa to enter the United States to attend Coverings 2024, taking place April 22-25 in Atlanta, Georgia, you should apply early!
+If you require a visa to enter the United States to attend Coverings 2025, taking place April 29 – May 2, 2025 in Orlando, Florida, you should apply early!

 Even if you didn’t need a visa for a previous Coverings, you are encouraged to double check the current requirements.
 U.S. regulations now require security checks for most visitor visas, resulting in a process that may take three months or more.
 Citizens of certain countries must have an invitation in hand before they can obtain a passport from their government, and then apply for a U.S. entry visa.
 General information on the U.S. visa application process is available on this page and official information on U.S. visa policies and procedures is available from the U.S. Department of State.